Key Breed Facts

 The Pyrenean Sheepdog can either have a rough face or a smooth face.
 Dogs with rough faces can either have a long or moderately long coat and it can be wavy or it can be straight.
 Smooth faced dogs have a moderately long coat which is harsh to the touch and there is very little undercoat.
 Dogs that boast long hair can have naturally corded coats.
 As such the amount of grooming a Pyrenean Sheepdog needs really does depend on the type of coat they have, but as a rule of thumb, dogs with shorter, closer coats are lower maintenance on the grooming front than dogs with longer and corded coats.

 A twice weekly brush is needed to prevent any knots and tangles from forming and to keep coats looking tidy although a Pyrenean Sheepdog's coat is naturally "shaggy looking" when the hair is long.
 They shed little throughout the year only it can be more so during the Spring and then again in the Autumn when more frequent grooming is usually necessary to stay on top of things and to remove dead and shed hair from a dog's coat.
 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up it can lead to a painful infection which can be hard to clear up.
+If too much wax builds up it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure with ear infections.

 The Pyrenean Sheepdog is an energetic, intelligent dog and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
 They need a minimum of 1 hour's exercise a day with as much off the lead time as possible.
 If they are not given the right amount of mental stimulation and exercise every day, a Pyrenean Sheepdog would quickly get bored and could even begin to show some destructive behaviours around the home which is their way of relieving any stress they are feeling and not necessarily because they are being naughty.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must with as much off the lead time as possible.
 These dogs also like to be able to roam around a back garden so they can really let off steam.
-However, the fencing has to be extremely secure to keep these active, high-energy dogs in because if they find a weakness in the fence, they will soon escape and could get into all sorts of trouble.
+However, the fencing must be extremely secure to keep these active, high-energy dogs in because if they find a weakness in the fence, they will soon escape and could get into all sorts of trouble.

 With this said, puppies should not be over exercised because their joints and bones are still growing.
 This includes not letting a dog jump up and down from furniture or going up or down the stairs.
 Too much pressure placed on their joints and spines at an early age could result in a dog developing serious problems later in their lives.